lampmerchant/pyx10/README.md

 will be possible to schedule timed events at dawn, dusk, sunrise, sunset, and solar noon.
 Either the parameter `city` must be supplied, containing the name of a major city (all world and US state capitals are recognized), or `latitude` and `longitude` must be supplied.

+### `scheduler` Section

+This section is optional.
+If the `clock_stability_delay` parameter is present, before starting the event scheduler, pyx10 will sleep for the given number of seconds and check that the same number of seconds elapsed according to the system clock.
+If not, the check is retried until it passes.
+This allows pyx10 apps to be used as services on Raspberry Pi systems and others without real-time clocks where the system clock may be vastly wrong on startup before it is corrected by an NTP service.

 ### Logging Sections